ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

 The subsequent time steps continue with prediction (given velocity and yaw inputs from the simulator) through resampling.

-Over time, the lower probability particles are filtered out, while the more accurate particles are selected into the sample, and provide a highly accurate position of the kidnapped vehicle.
+Over time, the lower probability particles are filtered out, while the more accurate particles are selected into the sample, thus providing a highly accurate position of the kidnapped vehicle.